 Question No. 4:

 How can organizations continue to imbue corporate values when employees aren’t working face-to-face?

 A commitment to organizational culture can be a driver of engagement for a remote workforce.
 Companies that live their strong values have employees who buy into important visions for the organization: why the company exists; where it’s going; what it believes in; and how it lives up to those expectations through day-to-day operations.
-How can organizations instill these core values in a remote workforce?
+How can organizations instill these core values in their remote workforce management strategies?

 The values of an organization help define the type of work performed, and how it gets done.
 With employees remotely connected, it can be harder for teams to feel as embedded in company culture as when they’re on site.
 To keep the company values visible and actionable, organizations need to stay committed to a delivering a positive employee experience that engages and recognizes valued work.